The World and Everything in It: August 14, 2023

 EICHER: You know, it’s interesting, so a little over a week from now, we’re expecting a debate among the Republicans running for president, and if the politics and the economics are going to be coming together as you say, what would you hope to hear from the GOP that’s constructive.
 That would be a valuable conversation to have?

-And, by the way, that's going to have to include a conversation about entitlement spending - not cutting people who are receiving Social Security checks tomorrow, but rather longer term reforms that are gonna make the promises that have been made more keepable and keep the system itself more solvent.
-This is a tough thing for the Republican side right now; there has not been a good track record with the last two Republican presidents when it comes to spending and debt.
-But that has to be the terms of the debate.
-If you're going to have a real conversation about the economy, we have subpar economic growth, because the public and governmental sector is crowding out some of the more productive parts of the private sector, and it's doing so through excessive spending.
-And then we've made long term commitments and transfer payments, social safety net entitlements that represent over 60% of federal outlays, and we're not funding it adequately.
-And what are we going to do about that?
+That has to be the terms of the debate.
+If you’re going to have a real conversation about the economy, you have to address the fact that we have subpar economic growth because the public and governmental sector is crowding out some of the more productive parts of the private sector, and it’s doing so through excessive spending.
+We’ve made long term commitments and transfer payments, social safety net entitlements that represent over 60% of federal outlays, and we’re not funding it adequately.
+What are we going to do about that?

-Now, politically, I understand Nick, all those things are messy.
-And I'm not here to make it simple for any of the candidates.
-But yeah, this is the world I live in where you have to be able to talk about this stuff.
+Now, politically, I understand, Nick, all those things are messy.
+I’m not here to make it simple for any of the candidates.
+But yeah, this is the world I live in: Where you have to be able to talk about this stuff.
 And for whatever reason, the voters keep letting the politicians off the hook on this stuff.
-The Fed is going to be a part of that, by the way, too.
-If one believes, as I do, that we have depended too much on the Federal Reserve to play too big of a role in the administration of our economic affairs, someone's gonna have to address how maybe what they're doing is over-reacting when they're tightening policy right now, how they spent so many years making policy overly accommodative.
-And what that did to long term economic growth, how challenging the framework was as a result of their policies.
-So the Fed spending, indebtedness, and by the way, all of those things funnel up into the impact on economic growth.
-Those I think are the primary issues.
+The Fed is going to be a part of that too, by the way.
+If one believes, as I do, that we have depended too much on the Federal Reserve to play too big of a role in the administration of our economic affairs, someone’s going to have to address how maybe what they’re doing is over-reacting when they’re tightening policy right now and how they spent so many years making policy overly accommodative.
+They’ll have to address what that did to long term economic growth and how challenging the framework was as a result of their policies.
+So the Fed spending and indebtedness: By the way, all of those things funnel up into the impact on economic growth.
+Those, I think, are the primary issues.

 EICHER: Ok, David Bahnsen is founder, managing partner, and chief investment officer of The Bahnsen Group … you can keep up with David at his personal website, Bahnsen-dot-com.
 His weekly Dividend Cafe is at dividend-cafe-dot-com.